MTES-MCT/ecobalyse-data/README.md

-Here below we create a modified wheat flour by replacing the conventional wheat with organic wheat, by digging just one level inside the existing wheat flour in Agribalyse, and by giving it the specified new name (with an appended `, constructed by Ecobalyse`.
-(LCA processes are like giant trees where we can replace a process ay any level.
+Here below we create a modified wheat flour by replacing the conventional wheat with organic wheat, by digging just one level inside the existing wheat flour in Agribalyse, and by giving it the specified new name.
+LCA processes are like giant trees where we can replace a process ay any level.

 You can specify a different database for the selected process that will replace the original one, by prepending the name of the database and `::` before the process name.
-For example we could have selected `Ecobalyse::Soft wheat grain, organic, constructed by Ecobalyse` instead of `Soft wheat grain, organic, 15% moisture, Central Region, at feed plant {FR} U`, provided we previously created this process.
+For example we could have selected `Ecobalyse::Soft wheat grain, organic by Ecobalyse` instead of `Soft wheat grain, organic, 15% moisture, Central Region, at feed plant {FR} U`, provided we previously created this process.